 In this case, a lock-up agreement was not necessary to draw any of the bidders into the contest.
 Macmillan cannot seriously contend that they received a final bid from KKR that materially enhanced general stockholder interests. . . .
-When one compares what KKR received for the lock-up, in contrast to its inconsiderable offer, the invalidity of the [lock-up] becomes patent.
-578
+When one compares what KKR received for the lock-up, in contrast to its inconsiderable offer, the invalidity of the [lock-up] becomes patent.685 c.
+In QVC,687 which like Revlon involved an active auction, the no-shop provision provided that Paramount would not:

-The court was particularly critical of the "crown jewel" lock-up.
-"Even if the lock-up is permissible, when it involves 'crown jewel' assets careful board scrutiny attends the decision. . . .
-Thus, when directors in a Revlon bidding contest grant a crown jewel lock-up, serious questions are raised, particularly where, as here, there is little or no improvement in the final bid."
+The Court was particularly critical of the "crown jewel" lock-up.
+"Even if the lock-up is permissible, when it involves 'crown jewel' assets careful board scrutiny attends the decision....
+Thus, when directors in a Revlon bidding contest grant a crown jewel lock-up, serious questions are raised, particularly where, as here, there is little or no improvement in the final bid."686